 This, however, will typically not be a key factor in determining your score.
-However, you should keep some things in mind:
+However, it would help if you kept some things in mind:

 We will have a more in-depth article about this specifically.
-However, if you have had a period of bad credit (say you lost your job, ended up bankrupt, or you were irresponsible when you were young), you CAN improve your credit over time, and possibly earn a high score over a long enough period!
+However, if you had had a period of bad credit (say you lost your job, ended up bankrupt, or were irresponsible when you were young), you can improve your credit over time and possibly earn a high score over a long enough period!